Monikagowdabn/simplewebsite-147/project/exercise3.md

 # Exercise 3: Verify Lifecycle Rules

 ## What You Will Do

-In this exercise, you will verify that lifecycle rules have been automatically configured on the source and website buckets by the CloudFormation template.
+In this exercise, you will verify that lifecycle rules have been automatically configured on the source, destination, and website buckets by the CloudFormation template.

 ---